 5 Reasons Why Processed Foods Make You Gain Weight and Sick

 In today's busy society, resorting to convenient and processed foods allows individuals to feed their body in a time crunch.
-And although such foods provide energy to the body, are they actually nourishing it?
-So what are processed foods and how might they make you fat and sick?
+Though they may provide quick energy, processed foods might make you gain weight and sick.

 5 Reasons Why Processed Foods Make You Fat and Sick

 Though the body is equipped to handle sugar, too much of it has been associated with weight gain and chronic disease.
 The American Heart Association recommends keeping added sugar consumption to less than 38 grams (9 teaspoons) for men and 25 grams (6 teaspoons) for women per day.

 As a general, yet overwhelming reference, a 12-ounce can of Cola provides 39 grams of sugar – that exceeds the recommended amount for both men and women, just for one drink!

 2. Processed foods are low in fiber.

 Refined carbohydrate, mostly found in highly processed foods, is essentially stripped or bleached wheat or other grains.
 The processing technique strips away key nutrients and fiber found in its untouched, natural form.